-If there were something wrong in one of your personal relationships what would be your first instinct as to what to do?
+If there were something wrong in one of your personal relationships what would be your first instinct for how to address it?
 Dedicate time to it?
-Talk to them, right?
+Talk about it with the person, right?
 That’s something we overlook in the workplace.

 Teach managers to have better conversations.
 Teach employees to have better conversations with each other.
-Teach how to have good feedback conversations, or conversations in general.
-Asking and listening and acting are super important; to establish a better foundation for employee engagement those are thing you’ve got to get really good at.
+Teach them how to have good feedback conversations, or conversations in general.
+Asking and listening and acting are super important.
+To establish a better foundation for employee engagement, those are the things you’ve got to get really good at.

-We all use tools like surveys and focus groups and one-on-ones to get feedback.
-But for some organizations getting input can be like pulling teeth.
+We all use tools like Surveys & Insights, focus groups and Sync-Ups to get feedback.
+But for some organizations, getting input can be like pulling teeth.
 That’s not a feedback problem.
 That’s not an employee problem.
 It’s not a question or a voice issue.
 It’s a trust issue.
 In these situations you’ve got to find ways to start re-establishing trust.
-Demonstrate you really do value opinions, you really do want to hear it: “When you tell us something we’re going to listen and we’re going to take some action on it.”
+Demonstrate that you really do value opinions, you really do want to hear: “When you tell us something we’re going to listen and we’re going to take action on it.”

-Communication’s purpose is to reduce uncertainty, create greater clarity and trust.
-Whether it’s a large employee population or small, think very fundamentally about what lies behind relationships and what we can do through communication, whether it’s one-to-one or one-to-many.
+Communication’s purpose is to reduce uncertainty, to create greater clarity and trust.
+Whether it’s a large or small employee population, think very fundamentally about what lies behind relationships and what we can do through communication – whether it’s one-to-one or one-to-many.

-If you think about computer hackers, they go into a string of code and manipulate that code to try to make the whole program do something different.
-It’s about identifying small changes they can make to have a fairly sizeable impact on the outcome of whatever the process is.
+If you think about computer hackers, they go into a string of code and manipulate it to try to make the whole program do something different.
+It’s about identifying small changes that will have a fairly sizable impact on the outcome of the process.

 Engagement hacking is about taking a bigger problem and breaking it into smaller pieces to find something you can take action on now.

-Say something surfaces and we hear we have a team trust issue.
-What hacking does is to take that problem and start breaking it down to identify all the different things that could be going on, or all the different components that lead to team trust.
-It could be expectations, the manager’s behaviour, the people on the team, the way the team meets.
-Then identify one thing to start experimenting with, make changes, take some action, try it and see what happens.
-If nothing changes throw it out and try something else.
+Say something surfaces – we hear we have a team trust issue.
+Hacking means taking that problem and breaking it down to identify all the different things that could be going on.
+It might mean naming all the different components that lead to team trust – expectations, the manager’s behavior, the people on the team, the way the team meets.
+Identify one thing to start experimenting with, make changes, take action, try it and see what happens.
+If nothing changes, throw it out and try something else.

 Leadership trust and communication are always common survey issues.
 Those are long fixes.
-What’s a small change you can try quickly?
-Do that and then find another one next and another one after that and so on.
+What small change can you try quickly?
+Do that, and then find another one, and another one after that, and so on.
 That’s the magic of hacking.
 Break it down, find a small thing you can take action on, and go.

 Every executive group is different in terms of what their hot buttons are.
-A good tactical way to get leadership buy-in if you’re going to be talking about engagement is to talk about performance.
+If you’re going to be talking about engagement, a good tactical way to get leadership buy-in is to talk about performance.

-Customer experience design is something executives have been reading and thinking and knowing about for a while.
-Talk to them about the customer experience, why we spend so much time thinking about how we want customers to feel or the experience we want them to have, and then connect how the same dynamics are at play with the employee experience.
+Customer experience design is something executives have been thinking about for a while.
+Make the link between customer experience and employee experience.
+Talk about the customer experience, why we spend so much time thinking about how we want customers to feel or the experience we want them to have, and then show how the same dynamics are in play with the employee experience.

 We try to engage customers, we try to listen to them, we try to make sure they never leave us through loyalty programs.
-If we take the constructs of how we look at our customers and relate that to talent they can start to see the picture you’re painting.
+Take those constructs of how we look at our customers and relate them to talent so they can see the picture you’re painting.

-Experience is also showing up in software.
-User design experience is well developed so you can use that also to help leaders understand and think about designing an experience for employees that more naturally guides them toward performing better.
-Anchor the employee experience work you want to do with concepts from other parts of the business that are already accept to be true, and point it back to performance.
+“Experience” is also showing up in software.
+User design experience is another well developed field that you can use to help leaders understand and think about designing an experience for employees that naturally guides them toward success.
+Anchor the employee experience work you want to do with concepts from other parts of the business that are already accepted to be valuable, and point it back to employee success.
 Don’t talk about happiness or well-being or discretionary effort, which leaders aren’t really familiar with, talk in terms that matter to them and connect back to the bottom line.

-9. Draw from your own personal relationship experiences
+9. Draw from your own personal employee relationship experiences

-Does the way that you have a relationship differ for young people versus older people versus what year they or you were born?
-Sure, the way we communicate with our grandparents is different than the way we communicate with kids.
-But they all want to be appreciated, they all want to be heard and seen.
+Do relationship styles differ by age or generation?
+Sure, the way we communicate with our grandparents is different from the way we communicate with kids.
+But everyone want to be appreciated; we all want to be heard and seen.

-Reflect on your personal life, see how it feels.
-Through your own experience that’s where you’ll find a lot of employee engagement answers including how to deal with a multi-generation workforce.
+Reflect on your personal life.
+Your own experience will likely give you a lot of employee engagement answers – including how to deal with a multi-generation workforce.
 Start putting the things you do at work through that personal relationship filter.

-Think about performance appraisals and how awful that process is as both an employee and manager.
+Think about traditional performance appraisals and how awful that process is both for employees and managers.
 Would you do something like that to your kids or parents or life partner?
 So why do we do that to people at work?

-It’s pretty simple when we start stepping back and realizing we’re doing a lot of stuff that doesn’t build relationships very well.
-Set aside the annual appraisal and start thinking more deeply about how we manage work throughout the year so that employees can be better in every moment.
+It’s pretty simple: when we start stepping back, we realize that we’ve been doing a lot of stuff that doesn’t build relationships very well.
+Set aside the annual appraisal and start thinking more deeply about how we empower people throughout the year so they can succeed in every moment.